amueller69/Law-School-Notes/Fall-2018/Contracts/05-Promissory_Estoppel.md

   * *Aceves* - hard to see an acceptance
     * PE is a more natural fit than a typical K
     * Very indefinite terms - what constitutes “working with someone”?
+* Option Contracts
+  * An option contract can be made binding and irrevocable by subsequent action in reliance upon it it even though such action is neither requested nor given in exchange for the option promise
+  * When an option is conditioned upon a performance of certain acts, the performance of certain acts, the performance of the acts may constitute a consideration may constitute a consideration to uphold a contract for option.
+However, there is no such condition imposed if the acts wer not intended to benefit nor were they incurred on behalf of the option
+    * Distinction from unilateral contract is fuzzy?
+* Unilateral Contracts
+  * Offer inviting performance (and not promissory acceptance) caries implied promise not to revoke once performance begins.
+The start of performance serves as consideration which makes subsidiary promise binding
+  * Merely acting in justifiable reliance on an offer may, in some cases, serve as sufficient reason for making the subsidiary promise binding (see §90)
+  * Reasonable reliance resulting in a forseeable prejudicial change in position affords a compelling basis for implying the subsidiary promise not to revoke

+### Rules

+* **R2d § 87 - Option Contract**
+  * An offer is binding as an option contract if it:
+    * Is in writing and signed by the offeror, recites a purported consideration for the offer, and proposes an exchange on fair terms within a reasonable time; OR
+    * Is made irrevocable by statute
+  * An offer which the offeror should reasonably expect to induce action or forbearance of a substantial character on the part of the offeree before acceptance and which does induce such action or forbearance is binding as an option contract to the extent necessary to avoid injustice
+* **R2d § 45 – Option Contract Created by Part Performance**
+  * If an offer for a unilateral contract is made, and part of the consideration requested in the offer is given or tendered by the offeree in response there to, the offeror is bound by a contract, the duty of immediate performance of which is conditional on the full consideration being given or tendered with the time stated in the offer
+  * Comment b - Main offer includes an necessarily implied subsidiary promise that if part of performance is given (i.e. consideration), offeror will not revoke offer and acceptance will occur when performance is complete.
+* **UCC §2-205 Firm Offers**
+  * An offer by a merchant to buy or sell goods in a signed writing which by its terms gives assurance that it will be held open is not revocable, for lack of consideration, during the time stated or if no time is stated for a reasonable time, but in no event may such period of irrevocability exceed three months; but any such term of assurance on a form supplied by the offeree must be separately signed by the offeror
+    * Gives assurance that it will be held open, even where offer not supported by consideration
+* **UCC 2-104: Merchant + Between Merchants**
+  * “Merchant” means someone who deals in goods, even if employ someone else to do the dealing

 ### *Katz v.
 Danny Dare, Inc.*